desihub/LSS/README.rst

 1. Add the "bin" directory to your
-    ``$PATH`` environment variable and add the "py" directory to your ``$PYTHONPATH`` environment variable.
+    ``$PATH`` environment variable and add the "py" directory to your ``$PYTHONPATH`` environment variable. e.g., if you git cloned from your $HOME directory, $>  PYTHONPATH=$PYTHONPATH:$HOME/LSS/py

+Or (not actually recommended as this is less common usage)

 2. Install (and uninstall) the current git checkout: